xie186/dragmap-meth/README.md

 This works for single-end reads and for **paired-end reads from the directional protocol** (most common).

-Uses the method employed by methylcoder and Bismark of *in silico* conversion of all C's to T's in both reference and reads.

-Recovers the original read (needed to tabulate methylation).

-It allows us to align reads to nt database.

 ## Installation

 ### Install `dragmap-meth` via `pip`